Eric Bickmore: Cricketing career and later life

 Bickmore played in 64 first-class cricket matches, making his debut for Kent against Essex at Leyton in June 1919.
 He was a right handed opening batsman who scored 2,254 runs, including two centuries, and appeared in two University matches for Oxford.
 He played 48 matches for Kent.

 Bickmore was awarded his Kent county cap in 1920 after scoring over 600 runs, including his maiden first-class century, and went up to Magdalen College, Oxford the same year, winning the first of his two cricket Blues.
 He graduated after two years, completing a special, shortened war degree and became a school teacher, becoming joint Headteacher of Yardley Court with his brother Maurice.
 This restricted his cricketing appearances and he played only a few matches after the 1923 season, although he remained prolific in club cricket for teams such as Yellowhammers, Free Foresters and Band of Brothers.
 His last first-class appearance was for Kent in 1929 against Warwickshire at Tunbridge Wells.

 As well as teaching English at Tunbridge School, he remained Head of Yardley Court until his retirement in the 1970s, for a time alongside his son John.
 Amongst his pupils was Bob Woolmer who went on to play for Kent and England.
 Woolmer recalled that Bickmore "drummed into his charges that the umpire's decision was final."

 Wisden's obituary of Bickmore said that "he was one of the great outfields of his day and was equally good at short-leg."
-He married Lillias Lawson in 1924, and when he died in Tonbridge in 1979 aged 79, he was the last survivor of the 1920 Oxford side.
+He married Lillias Lawson in 1924, and when he died in Tonbridge in 1979 aged 79, he was the last survivor of the 1920 Oxford team.